eddiesmo/eddiesmo.github.io/_posts/2018-02-21-comparing-gtd-implementations-evernote-todoist-nirvanahq-facilethings-more.md

 ---
 layout: post
-title: Comparing Getting Things Done (GTD) implementations in Evernote, Todoist, NirvanaHQ, FacileThings and more
+title: Comparing Getting Things Done (GTD) Implementations in Evernote, Todoist, NirvanaHQ, FacileThings and more
 comments: false
 excerpt: "When I started using GTD, the best implementation I found was in Evernote.
 It was called “The secret weapon” and it worked well - I’ve used and refined it for years, until last year I finally decided it’s time to switch.
 Surely a better implementation must exist by now."
 tags: